techworkersco/twc-site/no-tech-for-apartheid.md

 Our leadership may lack the courage to stand against apartheid, and they may choose to be silent or turn away from this devastation - but we don’t have to make the same choices.
 We can demand that the industry do more.

-## **“What can Tech do?”**
+## “What can Tech do?”

-This is a moment of crisis. **First and foremost, tech workers must organize to demand their employers cease any defense contracts.** Through the [No Tech For Apartheid](https://www.notechforapartheid.com) (NOTA) campaign, workers at Google and Amazon are [taking bold action](https://www.latimes.com/business/story/2023-08-29/google-cloud-employees-protest-israeli-military-contract) demanding the cancelation of Project Nimbus, a 1.2B dollar contract with the Israeli military and government to build cloud infrastructure for military use.
+This is a moment of crisis. **First and foremost, tech workers must organize to demand their employers cease any defense contracts.** Through the [No Tech For Apartheid](https://www.notechforapartheid.com) (NOTA) campaign, workers at Google and Amazon are [taking bold action](https://www.latimes.com/business/story/2023-08-29/google-cloud-employees-protest-israeli-military-contract) demanding the cancelation of Project Nimbus, a $1.2 billion dollar contract with the Israeli military and government to build cloud infrastructure for military use.
 Workers across the tech industry are starting to follow, organizing to demand their companies cease any defense contracts with the Israeli state.

 **Second, companies must stop propagating Israeli misinformation and censoring Palestinian solidarity content.** Our employers have extensive experience protecting freedom of expression, especially that of marginalized and oppressed communities, and ensuring that users have access to verified information.